rust-lang/rust/README.md

 $ cargo +nightly install semverver
 ```

-You'd also need `cmake` for some dependencies, and a few common libraries (if I you hit
+You'd also need `cmake` for some dependencies, and a few common libraries (if you hit
 build failures because of missing system-wide dependencies, please open an issue, so they
 can be added here).